Aniketsinghcha/git-demo/README.txt

 'difference between git restore and git rm'--> git restore is used for playing between git working area and git stagged area  while git rm moves enitre file to untracking to working area,while restore command only play wuth changes made .perioddddddtttt.

+ 'git commit -m  'your mssage'-->if we want to avoid opening a text editor like vim/nano to add commit message we use following command